uvineet53/optum_22/README.md

 7. Visualize dashboard in Heroku

 ## Data Source
 Data was collected from 130 US Hospitals from 1999 to 2008.
-The dataset contains 102k rows of data and 50 features. <br>
+The dataset contains 102k rows of data and 50 features.

 **Link**: [Data Source](https://www.kaggle.com/iabhishekofficial/prediction-on-hospital-readmission/data)